STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Related Work

-\textbf{Data-driven methods} have addressed these issues of SIRSTD by learning discriminative features from large datasets.
-Dai et al. have successively proposed the Asymmetric Contextual Modulation (ACM) \cite{DaiWuZhouBarnard2021Asymmetric} and Attentional Local Contrast Network (ALCNet) \cite{dai2021attentional} for IRSTD.
+\textbf{Data-driven methods} could overcome the challenges of the model-driven methods.
+Dai et al. have firstly proposed the Asymmetric Contextual Modulation (ACM) \cite{DaiWuZhouBarnard2021Asymmetric} and Attentional Local Contrast Network (ALCNet) \cite{dai2021attentional} for SIRSTD.
 Dense Nested Attention Network (DNANet) \cite{RenLiHanShu2021DNANet} supports adaptive interactions between feature layers to prevent the loss of targets.
 Furthermore, UIUNet \cite{WuHongChanussot2023UIU-Net} employs a simple and effective “U-Net in U-Net" framework to enhance both global and local contrast information.
 Receptive-field and Direction-induced Attention Network (RDIAN) \cite{SunBaiYangBai2023Receptive-Field} utilizes the characteristics of targets to solve the imbalance between targets and background.
 Infrared Small-target Detection U-Net (ISTDU-Net) \cite{HouZhangTanXiZhengLi2022ISTDU-Net} introduces a fully connected layer in the skip connection to suppress the backgrounds with similar structures from the global receptive field.
-The Attention-guided Pyramid Context Network (AGPCNet) \cite{ZhangCaoPuPeng2021AGPCNet} employs an attention-guided context block, providing the model with a perspective on both inner and global patches.
-The Spatial-Channel Cross Transformer Network (SCTransNet) \cite{Yuan2024SCtransNet} utilizes the Transformer to extract practical global information.
+Attention-guided Pyramid Context Network (AGPCNet) \cite{ZhangCaoPuPeng2021AGPCNet} employs an attention-guided context block, providing the model with a perspective on both inner and global patches.
+Spatial-Channel Cross Transformer Network (SCTransNet) \cite{Yuan2024SCtransNet} utilizes the Transformer to extract practical global information.
+Yuan et al. \cite{YUAN20261SP-KAN} were the first to introduce the KAN model to the field of SIRSTD, achieving remarkable performance.
+Compared with conventional model-driven networks, the models exhibit strong robustness.
+Zhang et al. \cite{fc3net2022mingjinzhang} propose FC3-Net, which consists of a Fine-detail guided Multi-level Feature Compensation (F-MFC) module and a Cross-level Feature Correlation (CFC) module to improve model performance.
+Furthermore, they incorporate textual information to guide the network \cite{SAIST2025zhang}.
+Nevertheless, they suffer from higher computational complexity, which is critical in real-time applications.
+Based on the above discussion, efficiency should be regarded as one of the most important merits.

-Whereas previous models focused primarily on precision, our approach places greater emphasis on lightweight network design, aiming to strike a balance between computational cost and performance.
-This enables the single-frame model to remain sufficiently lightweight, creating favorable conditions for incorporating temporal information.
+SIRSTD methods can be applied to a wide range of scenarios, as they remain effective regardless of whether the acquired images form a sequence.
+When image sequences are available, incorporating temporal information can further improve detection performance.
+Accordingly, some MIRSTD models are designed to explicitly leverage temporal features.